mdm-code/gsnip/README.md

 ## Usage

-Type in `gsnip -help` to get the help.
+Type in `gsnip -help` to show the help message.
 You can type in `gsnip list` to get a list of all snippets.
-To get the body of your snippet, type in `gsnip NAME` where `NAME` is of course the name of the snippet.
-That's it at this point.
+To get the body of your snippet, type in `gsnip NAME` where `NAME` is of course the name identifier of the snippet.
+And that's it at this point.

 ## Installation